quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/other/upgrade-guide.md

 ## Calendar adapter support

-QCalendar v5 can work with Timestamp calendar adapters, such as Islamic Civil (Hijri), Indian National (Saka), or Hebrew, but this is opt-in.
+QCalendar v5 can work with Timestamp calendar adapters, such as Islamic Civil (Hijri), Indian National (Saka), Hebrew, or Persian, but this is opt-in.
 The QCalendar UI package does not install non-Gregorian adapter packages.
 Add only the adapters your app uses: